• City & RTO

 • Q6.
 How is depreciation calculated in car insurance?

-Ans: The IRDAI has fixed the standard car depreciation rate slabs based on the age of the vehicle used by insurers.
-This helps calculate the IDV (Insured Declared Value) of a car.
+Ans: The IRDAI has fixed the standard car depreciation rate slabs based on the age of the vehicle.
+This helps insurers calculate the IDV (Insured Declared Value) of a car.

 • Q7.
 Can I claim more than IDV?